Bachelor's in Recreational Therapy

-The UNC Greensboro Therapeutic Recreation (TR) (also known as Recreational Therapy) degree program provides students with requirements necessary to become nationally certified and licensed in North Carolina.
+The Bachelor’s in Recreational Therapy program at UNCG provides students with requirements necessary to become nationally certified and licensed recreational therapists in North Carolina.
 Students in this program learn how to assess client needs, develop and implement individualized treatment plans, and document and evaluate client progress and program effectiveness.

-Classroom lessons often incorporate service-learning which gives students hands-on experience in the field while serving the local community.
-Graduates can enter the workforce as licensed recreational therapists in a variety of settings including rehabilitation hospitals, drug and alcohol treatment centers, mental health facilities, assisted living and memory care units, and community inclusion.
-Students may also use this degree as a pathway to apply for graduate study in Occupational Therapy.
+Classroom lessons often incorporate service-learning, giving students hands-on experience in the field while serving the local community.
+Graduates can enter the workforce as licensed recreational therapists in settings including rehabilitation hospitals, drug and alcohol treatment centers, mental health facilities, assisted living and memory care units, and community inclusion.
+Students may also use this degree as a path to apply for graduate study in occupational therapy.

-• All TR faculty members are licensed recreational therapists by the state of North Carolina.
+• All Recreational Therapy faculty members are certified recreational therapists and licensed by the state of North Carolina.

-• One UNCG/TR faculty member serves on the NC state RT licensure board.
+• Recreational Therapy faculty member Joan Sutton is the board chair for the state RT licensure board.

 • Accreditations and Affiliations include: